Updated July 1, 2021

 Flood insurance in Louisiana bridges the gap.
 It covers your home, property, and belongings if they’re damaged or destroyed by flooding.

-But flooding is a significant threat in Louisiana.
-The Federal Emergency Management Agency (FEMA) reports that areas outside of high-risk floodplain account for nearly 25 percent of flood insurance claims.
+But flooding is a significant threat in many areas of Louisiana.
+The Federal Emergency Management Agency (FEMA) reports that areas outside of high-risk areas (floodplains) account for nearly 25 percent of flood insurance claims.
 Property owners may want to purchase coverage even if it’s not required.

 To find out your risk, you can use the Louisiana State University Agricultural Center’s flood map tool.
 Visit Louisiana’s flood maps and enter your address or select a parish to view your area’s flood map.
 It can also show you how the floodplain risk has changed over time.